Steve Baer

-Steve Baer (October 13, 1938 – May 17, 2024) was an American inventor and pioneer of passive solar technology.
-Baer pioneered and helped popularize the use of zomes.
-He took a number of solar power patents, wrote a number of books and publicized his work.
+Steve Baer (October 13, 1938 – May 17, 2024) was an American solar energy inventor and pioneer of passive solar technology.
+Originally, as a largely self-taught designer and builder, he worked on small projects in Colorado and New Mexico; in time he and Zomeworks, the company he founded, achieved international recognition.

+Baer successfully obtained a number of solar-technology patents, contributed to industry publications, and wrote five books (some of which, in part, publicized Zomeworks' design innovations and products).
 Baer served on the board of directors of the U.S. Section of the International Solar Energy Society, and on the board of the New Mexico Solar Energy Association.
 He was the founder, chairman of the board, president, and director of research at Zomeworks Corporation.
+Baer pioneered and helped popularize the use of Zomes, being considered the creator of Zome Architecture.

-He was the creator of Zome Architecture as well as one of the creators of Zometool, a construction set educational toy or device that had evolved from playground climbers and other structures that had been created by Zomeworks.
+He was one of the creators of Zometool, a construction set educational toy or device that had evolved from playground climbers and other structures that had been created by Zomeworks.